Daniel-Rud/tlGxE/README.md

   `E = exposure`, is internally referenced using the variable `E`.
 In addition, if we wish to reference elements of `W` and `G`, we must ensure that both `W` and `G` have appropriate column names that can be referenced.
-For example, see below how we name the SNPs in `G` as S1-S10, and include S10 in the propensity model.
-Because the propensity model, if specifified with `propensity_formula`, is fitted using a standard `glm`, one must ensure that there is sufficient observations for number of features.
+For example, recall that we named the SNPs in `G` as S1-S10, and include S8 and S10 in the propensity model.
+Because the propensity model, if specified with `propensity_formula`, is fitted using a standard `glm`, one must ensure that there is sufficient observations for number of features.